 Follow this article to: Easily switch from Wayland to the X11 Window system from the lockscreen.

-To resolve this error, you need to enable the X11 window or you can modify /etc/gdm3/daemon.conf to disable Wayland from the configuration file.
+To resolve this error, you need to enable the X11 window from lockscreen, or else you can modify /etc/gdm3/daemon.conf to disable Wayland from the configuration file.

 And restart your system to reflect the changes.
 After that, try once again to connect to your remote desk, and you will find the error is resolved.

-That’s all to install AnyDesk on a Linux (Ubuntu, Debian,RHEL, Arch, and other major flavours).
+That’s all there is to installing AnyDesk on Linux (Ubuntu, Debian,RHEL, Arch, and other major flavors).
 Now you guys know how to install AnyDesk in a very simple and easy way.

 Apart from that, we have included some of the common errors that you may face while running AnyDesk.